B-cos/B-cos-v2/TRAINING.md

 1. `experiment_parameters.py`
 2. `model.py`

-The `model.py` file contains a `get_model` function which gets the model config and returns the model, doing any necessary processing of the config.
+The `model.py` file contains a `get_model` function which takes as input the model config and returns the model, doing any necessary processing of the config.

 The `experiment_parameters.py` file contains all the configs in a dictionary called `CONFIGS`, which is a mapping